 The ride today was an easy one, mostly on toll roads (motorbikes don’t pay tolls here) which were of good quality.
 We got to Cali in the early afternoon, found a place to get the bikes washed close to our hotel so got that organized, and checked in for a quiet afternoon.

 Picked up our super-clean bikes and then went for a walk to find dinner.
 Not much in this area of the city, but found our way to a huge mall that was jam packed with people.
 Black Friday for the whole weekend is a huge deal here.
 We thought it looked like 2 days before Christmas by the number of people in the mall and the line up of cars trying to get in – and out – of the parkades.
-There was also a huge line up of people waiting to pay for parking at what looked like the machines at the airport where you can pay as you head out to get your vehicle.
-The mall also had airport-style moving walkways.
+There was also a huge line up of people waiting to pay for parking and the mall has airport-style moving walkways.
 This city is serious about shopping!

 It was a long ride today.
 We left Cali about 8, heading south.
 The traffic in the city was very heavy.
 At one point the two lane highway narrowed down to a single lane for a few blocks where fruit and vegetable vendors line the streets.
 This wouldn’t be so bad, except the delivery trucks stop in the middle of the road to unload, blocking traffic in the process.
 Hard to get used to!

 Once out of Cali we rode some pretty good but very twisty roads through mountains and valleys.
 The views were lovely, but given the clouds and rain that we experienced for most of the day, we didn’t really get to enjoy them much.
 In the sunshine Highway 25 must be breath taking in places.